 - Get innovative with selling tools.
 Who says you need a full-scale printed lookbook and linelist with all of your products?
 There are so many ways to get your brand noticed.
-Some of my favorite ideas include custom USB sticks.
+I personally prefer custom USB sticks.
 I also love the idea of using a smaller, directional-printed book- something that really just highlights the direction, mood and feel of the collection.
 You can always email the full-stack loobook and linelist to the buyer.
 Another favorite tactic is to do a 4-week postcard campaign with a different image from the collection on each one.
 What a great way to tell a story!

 - Be cohesive.
 If your website isn’t in good shape, why waste time pitching?
-When I was a buyer, I would always check out someone’s website and see how they present themselves.
+When I was a buyer, I would always check out brand owner’s websites to see how they present themselves.
 Are you echoing the same message on your social media channel?
 When you write your emails and create branded assets, do they all have the same verbiage?
 Every email you send is a branding opportunity.
 If you do not brand yourself, you will be branded!
-You don’t need to spend a fortune on an amazing site.
+But that doesn’t mean you need to spend a fortune for an amazing site.
 With careful planning and the right help, you can get a full-stack buildout for $3k- it’s true.
-Look like you’re funded- even when you’re not.
+Remember, it’s important to always look like you’re funded – even when you’re not.

 - Look at it like a long-term game.
 No matter how seasoned you are, you need to remember that buyers are people.
 They want to build relationships- not just buy products.
 If your entire business rests on sales from a single season, you shouldn’t be in this business.
 You’d be better off investing your time into something that doesn’t require so much relationship-building and time.
 There is no magic replacement for hard work.